 B3a — Assessment Competency

 Assessment has many meanings, even within the local context of rehabilitation.
-The assessment competency encompasses clinical collection and evaluation of patient data, mainly from the patient, family, and others.
-Assessment is not only the use of measures, nor is it only the use of structured data-collection tools.
-It is the purposeful collection of information, the crucial prelude to the formulation.
+Assessment competency encompasses clinical collection and evaluation of patient data, mainly from the patient, family, and others.
+Assessment does not only use measures, nor does it only use structured data-collection tools.
+It is the purposeful information collection, the crucial prelude to the formulation.
 Structured data-collection tools may be part of the assessment and patient management processes.
 A professional in rehabilitation needs to know what tools are available, how and when to use them, how to choose the best one, and how to interpret the data.
 Equally importantly, they need to know when not to use them.
 This page considers the assessment process, focusing on the competency leading to the formulation.
 A later competency concerning evaluation covers using data collection tools as measures.
+A detailed MindMap illustrating how to structure a comprehensive assessment is shown below.

 Table of Contents

 Before starting, one must (as usual) be clear about the meaning of words.
-A measure quantifies a phenomenon, sometimes compared with a standard extent of the phenomenon (e.g. a gram against the standard kilogram).
-Most rehabilitation measures have no universal metric; they can be compared between people or populations, but they are relative, not absolute.
+A measure quantifies a phenomenon, sometimes compared with a standard example of the phenomenon (e.g. a gram against the standard kilogram).
+Most measures used in rehabilitation have no universal metric; they can be compared between people or populations but are relative, not absolute.
+Timed tests of performance are the exception.

-An assessment is, strictly speaking, the process of collecting data for some purpose, such as determining the amount of tax you owe or, in medieval times, the number of soldiers you supplied to the King.
-In rehabilitation, it is often used to refer to a structured data collection and sometimes, the data can be quantified.
-In practice, the word assessment is used interchangeably with measure.
+An assessment is strictly speaking the process of collecting data for some purpose, such as determining the amount of tax you owe or, in medieval times, the number of soldiers you supplied to the King.
+In rehabilitation, it is often used to refer to structured data collection, and sometimes, the data can be quantified.

-Therefore, it is better to refer to a data collection tool, which is precisely that – a device, usually a form, used to collect data.
-Sometimes the data can be quantified, in which case the data set is also a measure.
-Often, the data are collected as part of the assessment process, in which case the data set could be referred to as an assessment data set.
+Therefore, it is better to refer to a data collection tool, a device, usually a form, used to collect data.
+Sometimes, the data can be quantified, for example, by counting items, in which case the data set is also a measure.
+Often, the data are collected as part of the assessment process, which could be referred to as an assessment data set.
 However, the data collected are not themselves an assessment.

 On this page: